 How to pay your electricity bill in Germany?

-If you have not changed or signed up with any electricity provider after moving into your apartment or house, you should do so as soon as possible.
 Simply by using the electricity in your flat, you agree to a contract.
 You will receive a bill eventually.
-So it is better to consciously decide on the best electricity provider for you than wait for a bill of several hundred euros.
+So it is better to consciously decide on the best electricity provider for you and start paying monthly installments.
+You don’t want to be surprised with a bill of several hundred euros.

 How much does 1 kWh cost in Germany?

-In February 2023, the average price for 1 kWh in Germany was 48,12 cents.
+In November 2023, the average price for 1 kWh in Germany was 45,73 cents.
 The price per kilowatt hour has been increasing consistently over the past decade.
 However, it reached new record highs due to the current energy crisis exacerbated by the war in Ukraine.

 The average consumption per household per year for the below numbers is 3.500 kWh.
-Based on that, the average electricity bill in Germany is 140,35 euros per month.
+Based on that, the average electricity bill in Germany is 133,38 euros per month.

 Conclusion

 Electricity in Germany ain’t cheap, but there is a way to save several hundred euros per year on electricity.
-The best way is to change your electricity provider every year by comparing the current tariffs on a comparison website like StromAuskunft.
-Or you can choose Ostrom as an electricity provider and benefit from fair, transparent prices and English customer service.
+If price is most important to you, comparing the current tariffs on a comparison website like StromAuskunft is your best option.
+If a transparent, modern English offer sounds more like what you are looking for, Ostrom is your best option.

-German Wiki to change your electricity provider
+German vocabulary to change your electricity provider

 - Nutzung – the type of use – private (privat) or commercial (gewerblich)